michaelharper/PasteMaster-3000/README.md

 **Test the Extension:**

 - Navigate to a website with restricted paste fields.
+  - Alternatively, you can test the extension on the [PasteMaster 3000 Test Page](https://michaelharper.net/pastemaster-3000/).
 - Click the extension icon to enable pasting.

 ## Usage